 How do I sign-up?

-Click here to sign up; however, if you are interested in a global subscription rate or in licensing the B.R.I.D.G.E. extract, please contact us at email@example.com.
+Visit our sign up page; however, if you are interested in a global subscription rate or in licensing the B.R.I.D.G.E. extract, please contact us at firstname.lastname@example.org.
 You will be prompted to complete a one-page registration form.
 Please remember the log-in and password you enter during registration.
 As soon as the payment type and payment information is submitted, you will receive a confirmation that you have been registered.
 After that, enter your log-in and password on the homepage, and you can start your B.R.I.D.G.E.
 TO DATA® experience!

 Can I authorize another person to access my account?